kayoyin/Prodigy/README.md

 ### Method 2: Composing with Ease

+To compose music directly, first make sure there is a pre-trained model `model.xml` under the `build` directory.
-To compose music directly, the user can run the following line in terminal.
+Then, the user can run the following line in terminal.

      $> ./compose